AT&T 5G: Everything you need to know

 (Image credit: Android Central)

-These three components come together to form one of the most competent mobile networks around, especially if you live in a rural area.
-Although AT&T's 5G expansion hasn't quite kept pace with that of competitors like T-Mobile and Verizon, the carrier is hard at work expanding its network's coverage and performance.
+These three components come together to form one of the most competent mobile networks in the United States, especially if you live in a rural area.
+Although it's true that AT&T's 5G expansion has been a little slower compared to competitors T-Mobile and Verizon, the operator continues to work hard at improving its network coverage and performance.

-AT&T's 5G network is comprised of three main parts.
-The first part involves low-band 5G deployment at 850MHz and uses some 'Dynamic Spectrum Sharing' with speeds similar to that of LTE.
-The second part is mid-band 5G primarily comprising spectrum around 3.7GHz, similar to Verizon's C-band.
-The third part is a high-band mmWave network that's capable of very fast speeds and high capacity, but with a more limited range.
+As mentioned above, AT&T's 5G network is comprised of three main parts.
+The first part involves low-band 5G deployment at 850MHz and utilizes 'Dynamic Spectrum Sharing' with speeds similar to that of LTE.
+The second part is mid-band 5G primarily having spectrum around 3.7GHz, similar to Verizon's C-band.
+Lastly, the third part is high-band mmWave network that's capable of achieving very fast speeds and high capacity, but with a more limited range.

-Dynamic Spectrum Sharing, or DSS, is a technique that reuses some of the spectrum currently used for 4G, for providing access to both 4G and 5G as needs grow.
-Unlike refarming spectrum from LTE and simply moving capacity from one network to the other, DSS can keep both networks active and allocate portions of that spectrum as needed, to either 4G or 5G.
+Dynamic Spectrum Sharing, or DSS, is a technique that reuses some of the spectrum currently used for 4G, for providing access to both 4G and 5G as the need arises.
+As opposed to refarming spectrum from LTE and moving capacity from one network to the other, DSS can keep both networks active and allocate portions of the spectrum as needed, for either 4G or 5G coverage.
 This allows the network to adjust to higher 5G demands as people upgrade their phones.

-While the major part AT&T 5G coverage is still made up of this slower network, the carrier has been making solid mid-band progress and even achieved its goal of 70 million much earlier than expected.
-Those in urban and suburban areas will see mid-band coverage sooner than rural customers since the higher frequencies don't reach as far as low-band frequencies.
+While the majority of AT&T's 5G coverage is still made up of this 'slower' network, the carrier has been making solid mid-band progress and even achieved its goal of 70 million much earlier than expected.
+Users in urban and suburban areas will see mid-band coverage sooner than rural customers since the higher frequencies don't reach as far as low-band frequencies.

 One thing to keep in mind is that not all 5G is what it seems.
 AT&T began preparing its towers for 5G network, with LTE upgrades it calls 5GE.
 This essentially added the network capacity on the backend for 5G access, including upgraded fiber network connections.
 If you see 5GE on your older AT&T phone, note that it is not 5G and is actually 4G LTE with tower upgrades that make up the most of LTE technology.